allyshoww/dotnet-with-k8s-jenkins/README.md

 6-) Run kubectl apply -f deployment.yaml

 The app is a counter starting in 500.
-If you run the command kubectl get pods and after this, kubect attach pod-name, you can check a counter starting in 500.
+If you run the command `kubectl get pods` and after this, `kubectl attach pod-name`, you can check a counter starting in 500.

 In this moment, we have a version of the container app running.
 And now, we will configure github with jenkins server, following [this link]

 Now, we will make some modifications in app and deploy to kubernetes.

 1-) in Program.CS, you can change the line 10, modifying the value 500 to 0.
-And after this, you can commit the modification to github and check if app have some modification with command kubectl get pods and kubectl attach pod-name.
+And after this, you can commit the modification to github and check if app have some modification with command `kubectl get pods` and `kubectl attach pod-name`.
 If everything fine, the counter will start in 0, no more in 500.